The power of the Web is in its universality.

 2. User friendly and accessible videos

-Most players already help you with the first steps of being user friendly: they have a simple pause/play button and the possibility to turn up or down the sound.
+Most players already help you with the first steps of creating accessible videos: they have a simple pause/play button and the possibility to turn up or down the sound.
 In order to adhere to the WCAG you should also add the formerly described audio tracks and subtitles.

 Being user friendly means that visitors can use your video easily and successfully, but also that they understand it.
 The descriptive audio track and subtitles make sure that a broader audience has access to your content, because now visitors with impaired hearing or vision can also understand the video.
 Because not everybody needs or wants sound, an audio track or subtitles, it is important to give users the opportunity to turn them on or off.